Red Wings Prospect Spotlight: Eemil Viro

 With Simon Edvinsson likely on the shelf to begin the 2023-24 season, Viro will be battling with the likes of Albert Johansson, Antti Tuomisto, William Wallinder, Jared McIsaac, Brogan Rafferty, Josiah Didier, and Wyatt Newpower for ice time in the AHL.
 He will most likely be in the opening night lineup for new Griffins head coach Dan Watson, who also coached him in the ECHL with the Walleye.

 Even though Edvinsson won’t be anchoring the top pairing (at least to start the season), the Griffins still have Johansson, Wallinder, and McIsaac as left-handed options.
 However, considering Viro’s two-way skillset and ability to complement offensive defensemen, he might usurp McIsaac or play his off-side in the top four.
-The only real locks for right-handed defencemen are Rafferty and Tuomisto, so he might be a good partner for Johansson or Wallinder to start the season.
+The only real locks for right-handed defensemen are Rafferty and Tuomisto, so he might be a good partner for Johansson or Wallinder to start the season.
 We will just have to see how Griffins’ training camp plays out.

 Unfortunately, Viro is not slated to play in this year’s Traverse City prospect tournament, so fans will have to wait until Red Wings training camp and the NHL preseason to see him in action.